pipelight/doc.pipelight/guide/modes.md

 **This mode doesn't stop the execution flow and allows the next step to run.**

-If a command of the step fails.
-The next command is still executed, and so on until the last command of the step.
+If a command of the step fails, the next command is still executed, and so on until the last command of the step.
 Then the following step is executed.

 <div v-if="api.compositions">